jihoonkim2100/jihoonkim2100/README.md

 ## Hi there 👋

-- 🌱 I'm currently learning GitHub and GitHub Actions.
+- 🌱 I'm currently working on the structure and function of the Prefrontal Cortex using in vivo MRI

 <!--
 **jihoonkim2100/jihoonkim2100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.